 - To be aware of and follow school policies and procedures

 - To attend meetings required for information, planning and development

 - To respect confidentiality at all times

 Aims and Ethos

-At Aldborough School of Science and Technology we value all pupils equally.
+At Aldborough School we value all pupils equally.
 Our guiding principle is one of Inclusion.
 We want to identify and break down possible barriers to learning.
 The aim of Aldborough SEND policy is to develop a system of support, which enables pupils with special educational needs to make the greatest possible progress.
 The support systems are based on comprehensive whole school systems of monitoring, assessment and intervention.

 Objectives in making provision for pupils with SEND